MERNCraft/css-only-games-1/README.md

 4. Using `z-index` to reorder elements
 5. Using the `:hover` pseudo-class to intercept the actions of the mouse
 6. Writing selectors that control the logic
-7. Using custom CSS properties
+7. **Using custom CSS properties**
 8. **Working with counters**

-My main focus here will be on understanding how **CSS counters work**.
+My main focus here will be on the last two ideas: understanding how **CSS custom properties and counters work together**.
 You need to use counters, after all, to number things: to show the score or to display a timer, for example.
 These are simple ways to add urgency and excitement to a game.
 And if you think laterally, you can also get counters to do some quite unexpected things for you, as you will see.

 I won't treat the other seven ideas is such great depth here.
 I'll be writing other articles about them specifically.